United States Countertop Market Outlook 2025 to 2035

 • High Adoption in Luxury & Commercial Segments: 55% of upscale homebuilders incorporated embedded charging, touch-activated lighting, and antimicrobial coatings.

-• Slow Consumer Adoption: Only 27% of direct-to-consumer sales included smart countertop features, citing cost as a deterrent.
+• Slow Consumer Adoption: Only 27% of direct-to-consumer sales included smart countertop features, with cost cited as a primary deterrent.

 • Retail & Hospitality Surge: 64% of commercial customers (hotels, restaurants) aimed to implement self-cleaning, high-duration surfaces by 2026.